atomescrochus/laravel-gracenote/README.md

 $ composer require atomescrochus/laravel-gracenote
 ```

-Then you have to install the package' service provider and alias:
+Then you have to install the package' service provider and alias, _unless you are running Laravel >=5.5_, then the package will auto discover itself:

 ```php
 // config/app.php